ciniki/jiji/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The jiji module is used by clubs or businesses to display a list of items for sale/wanted.
+The jiji module is used by clubs or tenants to display a list of items for sale/wanted.

 License
 -------